-Terms of Reference for INTOSAI Working Group on IT Audit (WGITA)
+Terms of Reference for INTOSAI Working Group on Information Technology Audit (WGITA)

 1. Background

-The Working Group on IT Audit (WGITA) was created at the XIII INCOSAI in Berlin in 1989.
-SAIs of 47 countries are members of the Working Group in addition to four observers; AFROSAI-E, Brunei Darussalam.
-Information System Audit and Control Association (ISACA) and INTOSAI Development Initiative (IDI).

-The Working Group was set up to provide support to member SAIs in developing their knowledge and skills in the use and audit of Information Technology.
-The WGITA fulfils its mission and mandate by implementing a triennial work plan and the various goals and projects it contains.
+The Working Group on Information Technology Audit (WGITA) was created at the XIII INCOSAI in Berlin in 1989.
+WGITA was set up to provide support to member SAIs in developing their knowledge and skills in the use and audit of Information Technology.
+WGITA fulfils its mission and mandate by implementing a triennial work plan and the goals and projects included in the Work Plan.

-The mandate of the Working Group falls within the structure of INTOSAI Knowledge Sharing and Knowledge Services committee (KSC) of INTOSAI.
+The mandate of the WGITA falls within the scope of INTOSAI Knowledge Sharing and Knowledge Services committee (KSC) of INTOSAI.

 2. Mission

-The mission of the Working Group on Information Technology Audit (WGITA) is to support SAIs in developing their knowledge and skills in the use of information technology related audits by developing standards and guidances on the subject matter and providing information and facilities for exchange of experiences, sharing best practices, and encouraging bilateral and regional cooperation among Supreme Audit Institutions (SAIs).
+The mission of WGITA is to support SAIs in developing their knowledge and skills in the use of information technology related audits by developing standards and guidance on the subject matter and providing information and facilities for exchange of experiences, sharing best practices, and encouraging bilateral and regional cooperation among Supreme Audit Institutions (SAIs).

 3. Mandate/Objectives